Maithy-a/Maithy-a/README.md

 ## Get in Touch

-Feel free to connect with me on my social media platforms:
+Feel free to connect with me on my platforms:

 - **LinkedIn:** [Bonface Maithya](https://linkedin.com/in/bonface-maithya-3b51b6278)
 - **Email:** [maithyabonface123@gmail.com](mailto:maithyabonface123@gmail.com)

-I look forward to working with you!
+I look forward to collaborating with you!